apache/kylin/website/_docs31/tutorial/query_pushdown.md

 ### Introduction

 If a query can not be answered by any cube, Kylin supports pushing down such query to backup query engines like Hive, SparkSQL, Impala through JDBC.
-In the following, Hive is used as an example, as it is one of Kylin's data sources and be convenient to configure.

 ### Query Pushdown config

+#### Pushdown to single engine
 1. In Kylin's installation directory, uncomment configuration item `kylin.query.pushdown.runner-class-name` of config file `kylin.properties`, and set it to `org.apache.kylin.query.adhoc.PushDownRunnerJdbcImpl`